King's Meadow Campus: History

 The idea was to relocate the Central News – East operation to a new purpose-built office and studio in Chilwell, on the outskirts of Nottingham.
 This new office opened in February 2005 – named Terry Lloyd House after the ATV/Central/ITN Reporter who was killed while covering events in Iraq in 2003.
 This is only a regional office and Central News – East is broadcast from Birmingham.

 In February 2004, ITV plc announced plans to close and sell the Lenton Lane production centre in Nottingham with over 350 jobs being axed in the process.
 Following the closure of the studios, a new news-gathering centre was established in the city, but production and transmission of Central News East moved to the Birmingham studio in spring 2005.
 It still maintains one studio (Studio 7), and this is rented out to television and film companies, generating income for the University.

 Production and broadcasting of the East Midlands edition of Central News was moved to Gas Street Studios in Birmingham.

-The complex was renamed "King's Meadow Campus" in 2005, and now houses the University of Nottingham's Manuscripts and Special Collections, in which the University has been collecting since the early 1930s.
+The complex was renamed "King's Meadow Campus" in 2005, and now houses the University of Nottingham's Manuscripts and Special Collections, which the university has been collecting since the early 1930s.
 The original staff canteen and most of the floor-space in the studios has been converted to office and lecture space.
 In 2007, the campus opened a fitness centre called "King's Meadow Campus Fitness Centre".

 In June 2018, Heart Church began using Studio 7 for their Sunday services.

+The university announced plans to sell the campus in February 2025.